guneyin/gobist-broker/README.md

 # gobist-broker - GO library which contains some useful tools for supported stock brokers

-- Transaction file import.
-It's useful if you have several accounts and want to collect all transactions in one place.
+- Fetch/Import stock order: It's useful if you have several accounts and want to collect all orders in one place.
-- Give stock order

 ### Supported Brokers
 - Garanti BBVA Yatırım